An introductory overview of how to send private and urgent messages, share files, start video calls, use @mentions

 Sending Private Messages

 Once you are logged in to your Workstorm account, open the private messaging function by clicking on Messages in the left menu, then on Private.
 If you have existing private messages, you will see them listed by the name of each individual with whom you’ve had a conversation.
-To continue an existing conversation, simply click on the individual’s name to open the messaging window.
+To continue an existing conversation, simply click on the individual’s name to expand the messaging window.

 To send a message, type into the message box at the bottom.
 Then, press Enter or click on the green Send icon.
 Your sent message will appear in the conversation feed above.